-Kernel has been compiled with Christopher83 4.9 arm toolchain based on google msm 3.4.0 and kernel patch of Dmitry Grinberg.
-Not mush is know about the stability of this ROM as its an initial release however, the ROM gets installed with no complications povided you have the latest TWRP installed.
+The kernel has been compiled with Christopher83 4.9 arm toolchain based on google msm 3.4.0 and kernel patch of Dmitry Grinberg.
+Not much is known about the stability of this ROM as its an initial release, however, the ROM gets installed with no complications provided you have the latest TWRP installed.

 - Download | Android 6.0 custom ROM for Nexus 4 D820 and D821 (File: aosp_mako-ota-eng.franzd.zip (210.8 MB))